-- Livestock Judging: - a.
+- a.
 Will take an hour and place a class of sheep and goats in their barn then move to the west side of hog barn for a class and finish behind the beef barns with a class of steers and heifers.
+Each class will be placed 1,2,3,4. - b.
+Juniors, Intermediates, and Seniors will be given questions to answer for all the species.

+2. Skillathon:

-Each class will be placed 1,2,3,4. - Skillathon: - a.
-Will be made up of questions regarding identification of management tools, parts of animals, cuts of meats, breeds, feedstuffs, medicine labels, pedigrees or other livestock knowledge. - b.
+- a.
+Will be made up of questions regarding identification of management tools, parts of animals, cuts of meats, breeds, feedstuffs, medicine labels, pedigrees, or other livestock knowledge. - b.
 Questions will all be matching, true/false, or multiple choice with exception of bonus/ tiebreaker questions. - c.
-If a contestant has any questions there will be adults monitoring skillathon that they may ask, no outside help is allowed. - Photography: - a.
-Photos must be presented Sunday, August 14th from 9:00am-12:00pm - b.
-Photos must be taken by the exhibitor - c.
+If a contestant has any questions there will be adults monitoring skillathon that they may ask, no outside help is allowed. - 3.
+Photography: - a.
+Photos must be presented Sunday, August 13th from 9:00am-12:00pm 42

+- b.
+Photos must be taken by the exhibitor. - c.
 All photos must be mounted for stapling to wall with at least 1" border, all photos should be 4x6, 5x7, or 8x10 no larger. - d.
-There must be livestock as the object or in background of photo. - Photos will be judged on quality of print as well as creativeness of pose. - Exhibitors may present 2 photos as one entry (each mounted individually) in the class but may only have one entry in class. - g.
-All photos must have exhibitor tag attached to back of photo
+There must be livestock as the object or in background of photo. - e.
+Photos will be judged on quality of print as well as creativeness of pose. - f.
+Exhibitors may present 2 photos as one entry (each mounted individually) in the class but may only have one entry in class. - g.
+All photos must have an exhibitor tag attached to the back of photo.

-DIVISION 1 YOUTH LIVESTOCK JUDGING
+YOUTH LIVESTOCK JUDGING